 By ProFellow Founder, Dr. Vicki Johnson

-I advise PhD applicants in my Fully Funded Course and Mentorship Program to speak with potential supervisors as soon as possible in the graduate school application process.
+I advise PhD applicants in my Fully Funded Course and Mentorship Program to speak with potential advisors as soon as possible in the graduate school application process.
 Outreach is step 1.
-But once you have a meeting set with a potential PhD supervisor, you might be thinking – what now?!
+But once you have a meeting set with a potential PhD advisor, you might be thinking – what now?!

-Knowing where you start with contacting potential supervisors can be daunting and intimidating–especially if you don’t know the questions to ask!
+Knowing where you start with contacting potential advisors can be daunting and intimidating–especially if you don’t know the questions to ask!
 Here is a step-by-step guide to get started.

-It’s not always obvious which faculty members will be available to serve as your PhD supervisor.
-I provide some tips in this article on how to find your ideal PhD supervisor using Google Scholar.
+It’s not always obvious which faculty members will be available to serve as your PhD advisor.
+I provide some tips in this article on how to find your ideal PhD advisor using Google Scholar.
 But before sending off cold emails to faculty it can be prudent to first ask the Admissions contact (typically the Department Chair) for some guidance.
 Here are two questions to ask:

 - Which faculty members will be advising incoming PhD students?